DSC-SPIDAL/pub/README.md

 718. Marlon E. Pierce, Geoffrey Fox,
      Huapeng Yuan, and Yu Deng [Cyberinfrastructure and Web 2.0](http://www.infomall.org/publications/Web20ChapterFinal.pdf)
-     "High Performance Computing and Grids in Action" (L. Grandinetti Editor) published by IOS Press, Amsterdam, as the volume no 16 in the series "Advances in Parallel Computing"., Proceedings of [HPC2006](http://www.hpcc.unical.it/hpc2006/announcement.htm)
+     "[High Performance Computing and Grids in Action" (L. Grandinetti Editor) published by IOS Press, Amsterdam, as the volume no 16 in the series "[Advances in Parallel Computing"., Proceedings of [HPC2006](http://www.hpcc.unical.it/hpc2006/announcement.htm)
      July 4 2006 Cetraro Italy
 719. Xiaohong Qiu [Multi-Paradigm Run